lalaliwe/youtube-live-lurker/README.md

 ## Optional desktop dashboard

 The dashboard is optional.
-The extension works without it.
+The extension works fine without it.

 The dashboard: